thecuriousair598/project-neo/docs/elevator-pitch.md

 We're building a conversational, intelligent, self-optimising AI layer that talks to all these apps with built-in analytics, privacy, security and zero lock-in.

 Employees simply say:
-- "Match this invoice,"
+- "Match this invoice with contract"
+- "Find best vendor to procure this product"
+- "Show me my top customers"
-- "Book my timesheet,"
+- "Fill my timesheet for this week"
-- or "File my expenses from the last trip,"
+- or "File my expenses from the last trip"

 and it does it instantly using user, department and enterprise context.

-We're now looking for partners to scale this.

 ---